twknab/mean_hike/readme.md

 		- **USE EXISTING VALIDATION FUNCTIONS TO CHECK FOR DUPLICATES, CONFIRM FIELDS, AND PASS STRENGTH**

+		+ Validate:
+			- make sure username is alphanum with underscores only, at least 2 char.
+			- make sure email address is valid format
+			- make sure email and email confirmation match
+			- password must be strong
+			- password must match password confirmation

 		- Change their username
 		- Change their email
 		- Change their password